-No. 2705. - TREATY 2 OF CONCILIATION AND ARBITRATION BETWEEN HUNGARY AND LATVIA.
-SIGNED AT RIGA, AUGUST 13, 1930.
+No. 2732. - TREATY 2 OF CONCILIATION AND ARBITRATION BETWEEN GREECE AND HUNGARY.
+SIGNED AT ATHENS, MAY 5, 1930.

-French official text communicated by the Latvian Minister for Foreign Affairs and the Resident Minister, Head of the Hungarian Delegation accredited to the League of Nations.
-The registration of this Treaty took place May 19, 1931.
+French official text communicated by the Chargé d'Affaires a. i. of the Hungarian Delegation accredited to the League of Nations and the Permanent Delegate of the Hellenic Republic accredited to the League of Nations.
+The registration of this Treaty took place June 16, 1931.

-THE PRESIDENT OF THE LATVIAN REPUBLIC and HIS SERENE HIGHNESS THE REGENT OF THE KINGDOM OF HUNGARY, desirous of strengthening the ties of friendship which unite Latvia and Hungary and of settling as far as possible by conciliation or arbitration any disputes that may arise between the two countries, have resolved to conclude a Treaty with this object, and have appointed as their Plenipotentiaries:
+HIS SERENE HIGHNESS THE REGENT OF THE KINGDOM OF HUNGARY AND THE PRESIDENT OF THE GREEK REPUBLIC.

+Being desirous of strengthening the ties of friendship which exist between Hungary and Greece and of settling as far as possible by conciliation and arbitration any differences which may arise between the two countries, have resolved to conclude a Treaty with this object and have appointed as their Plenipotentiaries: